Toxic Metals and Their effect on Mineral Loss

 I was asked recently to share my “expert” advice on toxic metals and their effects on the body and loss of minerals.
 So I decided to write about it in more depth as I share the link to the article where I am featured!
 Ellen Randolph, a Functional Medicine Health Coach and Health Tech entrepreneur working to reverse the autoimmune epidemic, has her own blog, called, Rooted in Science.
 She does a very thorough job explaining metals in our environment and our bodies.
 She even gives some tips at the end on how to detox from metals.
 Check it out here: https://bit.ly/3bMSNxK”

-Toxic metals are everywhere, in our food, water, environment, even the air.
+Toxic metals, such as mercury, copper, uranium, thallium, lead, aluminum, and more, are everywhere, in our food, water, environment, even the air.
 Once exposed, these metals leave the blood and are either eliminated in a healthy person, or stored in other organs and tissues of the body, resulting in a mineral imbalance.
 When a person has a mineral imbalance, the body will accumulate specific metals that act as a displacement for that mineral.
 For example, as quoted by Dr. Lawrence Wilson, in Nutritional Balancing and Hair Mineral Analysis, “Excessive iron can displace chromium, cadmium displaces zinc, lead can displace calcium in bones, copper can displace zinc in certain tissues.”
 Dr Wilson also states that toxic metals are frequently involved with glucose tolerance problems, and may be primary causes or secondary to other mineral deficiencies.
 However, this can be identified and corrected through the use of hair analysis.

 Everyone is exposed to toxic metals through the air, cookware, water pipes, food, environmental toxins, make-up, cleaners, even tattoos.
 If one is healthy, the body usually can eliminate excess and harmful metals.
 But is someone has health issues or compromised immune system, these metals through sometimes daily exposure, can accumulate and build in the tissues where most reside in the organs, brain and soft tissue.
 Eventually metabolic chaos occurs, sending one into a downward spiral of health issues and disease.
 When one has a healthy diet, exercises regularly, and follows a healthy lifestyle, then detoxification naturally takes place every day.